Page last updated: June 24, 2020

 On May 25, 2020, the Receiver filed its Second Report (the “Second Report”) with the Court to provide the Court with the information with respect to:

-The motion for an order to approve the SISPs will be heard on June 4, 2020 and the Receiver will seek an order (the “Sale Approval Order”), to among other things:
+The motion for an order to approve the SISP will be heard on June 4, 2020 and the Receiver will seek an order (the “Sale Approval Order”), to among other things:

-On May 14, 2020, the Receiver filed a supplementary motion for the Receiver’s Borrowing Order and a Supplementary Report to the First Report ( the “Supplementary Report”) to be read in conjunction with the Receiver’s First Report, the purpose of which was to provide further details to the Court on the status of construction activities at the Halo and Clover projects, and specifically the importance of receiving additional funding for the Companies.
+On May 14, 2020, the Receiver filed a supplementary motion for the Receiver’s Borrowing Order, including a Supplementary Report to the First Report (the “Supplementary Report”), to be read in conjunction with the Receiver’s First Report, the purpose of which was to provide the Court with an update on:

 The motion will be heard on May 15, 2020.